jade-banares/jade-banares/README.md

 ## 👋 About me

 <p align="justify">
-  Hi I'm <strong>Jade</strong> a <strong>Front-end developer</strong> from Makati, Philippines.
+  Hi, I'm <strong>Jade</strong> a <strong>Front-end developer</strong> from Makati, Philippines.
 I am a self-taught developer who highly passionate about learning new things, latest technologies and skills that I can use for my future work & projects.
 </p>

 <!-- End of About -->